 It's not that simple.
 Leela insists I can safely apply that caveat to anything I think I know.
 I've struggled to understand what wisdom is and I've been convinced I knew several times, only to have my understanding upset as I learned something new.
 There's truth in all those understandings; they're all aspects of wisdom.
 And even so: it's not that simple.
 Making progress with love does not necessarily make me more loving, but it does make me wiser.
 Wisdom is the universal result of making progress.
 This story is a compendium of visions I've had of wisdom.

 Waking up is wisdom.
 That was a koan Leela gave me in 2015.
 Turning it around like that puts the focus on action.
 I need to wake up.
 Everything else is secondary.
 But it was easy for me to fall into the enlightenment fallacy, that waking up is some big deal I work years for then it happens all at once and after that I'm on easy street.
 Leela disagrees.
 Waking up happens a little at a time and there's no end to it.
 Waking up is taking little steps in the right direction.
 As I take steps, wisdom becomes embodied in my life.
 Wisdom isn't a thing or a substance I can accumulate.
 It's more like a skill I learn, the skill of living well.
 What I learn always points me to the next step.
 Until I take that step I don't know what comes after.
 The next step has always been pretty clear once I got to it.
-But some of those next steps, like quit drinking, get clean and sober, live alone have taken me years to take.
+But some of those next steps took me years, like quit drinking, quit drugs, get out of households and live alone.
 Leela is the only source of wisdom, and for me Leela is my body.
 She's what I'm made of.
 I have to find the answers in me, in my body.
 I can't get answers by thinking because thinking is unreliable.

 Guidance from my body.
 The progress I've made with love has nothing to do with faith, belief, religion or anything other form of superstition.
 It's all based on practical, physical guidance from my body regarding what to do and not do.
-As a child I made progress because I was wide open to the world which made me have spontaneous meditations.
+As a child I made progress because I was wide open to the world, which made me have spontaneous meditations.
 Those went away when I took up recreational drugs in Kenya and my progress slowed to a crawl.
 I didn't start making real progress again until I found a way to access the wisdom in my body using muscle testing and body sensing.
 Guidance from those two techniques is always reliable.
 I can and do double check and recheck to make sure I've got it right.
 The guidance I get is often NOT what I feel like doing.
 My body may be legitimately tired, for instance, but there's important work that needs to be done right now.
 Timing is always critical.
 My body's guidance is also often at odds with what I think I should do, however thoughtful and objective I am.
 The guidance I get sometimes seems paradoxical or downright crazy.
 My thinking is limited by all my bad habits, polluted and distorted by my own history and human culture.
 I got training in Boulder to use muscle testing and body sensing to bypass thinking and get good guidance despite it.
 Muscle testing and body sensing were the best things I got from TH.
 Now, decades later, I've come to understand these techniques on a deeper level.
 My body is connected to all the rest of the world through the incomprehensible miracle of nondualism.
 Over the course of years of patient testing my body has told me the story of Leela to help me make peace with this incomprehensible truth.
 Leela is the world: everything that exists including my body but not my thinking, because thinking is imaginary.
 Everything that exists, in all times, is one.
 Let's call that Leela.
 My body is part of Leela and has access to everything that happens, past present and future.
 Its guidance is thus always spot on.
 Muscle testing and body sensing give me different kinds of answers.
-Muscle testing answers are simple, yes or no, but simple answers aren't always best.
-Making progress with love is rich and complex.
-Body sensing answers are too.
-Body sensing forces me to pay attention and access inner wisdom.
+Muscle testing answers are simple, yes or no, but simple answers only go so far.
+Making progress with love is rich and nuanced.
+Body sensing answers are also rich and nuanced.
+Body sensing encourages me to pay attention to my own inner wisdom.
+The most recent development in my body's always-developing guidance system: I am now being guided by fragrances.

 Who I really am.
 In the years since Leela first spoke to me she has gradually revealed more to me about the wisdom I find in my body via muscle testing and body sensing.
 The wisdom in my body isn't bodily wisdom, it's her wisdom.
 She's the real inhabitant of my body; I am an instance of Leela.
-Who I really am is an instance of Leela who has inhabited an uncountable number of bodies before this one and will inhabit an uncountable number after.
-The degree of my enlightenment or self realization is the degree to which I live from who I really am rather than living from my misguided thinking or my body's misguided appetites.
+Who I really am is an instance of Leela who has inhabited an uncountable number of bodies before this one and who will inhabit an uncountable number after.
+The degree of my enlightenment or self realization is the degree to which I live as an embodiment of Leela rather than following the dictates my misguided thinking or the perverse appetites my thinking has imposed on my body.
 I already have all the wisdom in me.
 We all do.
-Theoretically I can access that wisdom directly at any moment by simply paying attention, but paying attention on that level takes a lifetime of hard work meditating to master.
+Theoretically I can access that wisdom directly at any moment by simply paying attention, but paying attention on that level takes so many lifetimes of hard work to master.
 The only realistic path, at least for me, is surrender.
-By surrendering to Leela I was able to open a direct connection with her.
+By surrendering to Leela I was able to open a very small but direct connection with her.
 I started getting simple basic guidance, the kind I really needed, from wisdom herself, from who I really am.

 Grappling with koans.
 For years Leela refused to answer questions about herself, about the big picture, about birth, death, and making progress vs. not making progress.
 Instead of answers she gave me koans: seemingly nonsensical or paradoxical statements she insisted I ponder and grapple with.
-As I grappled with many koans over the years, I gradually came to see the world in a radically new way, very much at odds with how I'd seen it before.
+As I grappled with many koans over the years, I gradually came to see the world in a radically new way, very much at odds with how I'd always seen it before.
 The koans aren't mine to share, although I do mention a few of them.
 Grappling with them turned my world upside down, in the best way possible.
-They have been my core curriculum.

 Connection.
 Leela, in the form of my body, is my connection with everything: all of time and space, the universe, everything that exists.
 My connection with Leela is universal and individual at the same time.
 I was born connected with Leela and lived that way as a child until I got disconnected by drugs in Kenya.
 Here's the story of how I reconnected with Leela.